Skip to main content

 Hutchinson Community Junior College

 In his years of coaching debate at Hutchinson Community Junior College Thomas P. Kelly's teams compiled a record of 2,622 wins and only 819 losses.
-College debators from colleges and universities throughout the country have come to respect and admire Mr. Kelly's teams.
+College debaters from colleges and universities throughout the country have come to respect and admire Mr. Kelly's teams.
 The debate program at the college has earned enough respect that some 20 major schools sent teams to the Hutchinson Invitational Debate Tournament in March.

 "The record of Tom Kelly is probably unmatched in an education specialty anywhere and especially in the field of speech and forensics," a colleague writes.
 In 12 of 15 years, the debate teams of HCJC have won the national Phi Rho Pi title.
 The juco won the national Sweepstakes trophy seven times in 15 years and placed second in another.